 Winter Gear Storage Ideas

 Storing your winter gear can be tricky.
-It doesn’t matter if it’s in the middle of the cold season and you’re actively using all of your items or it’s the middle of the summer and you need a place to store them until the next season.
+It doesn’t matter if it’s in the middle of the cold season and you’re actively using all of your items or it’s the middle of the summer and you need a place to store your puma shoes until the next season.
 Either way, you need to make space for everything!